Funding for disabled students

 Likely funding source

-You are not eligible for Disabled Students' Allowances but funding is available as part of your apprenticeship.
+You are not eligible for Disabled Students' Allowance but funding is available as part of your apprenticeship.

 How to apply for the funding